open-access-policies/streaming/_security_procedures/sec_proc_001.md

 ### 2. Scope

-This procedure applies to all internal audits of information security controls, processes, and systems within the Company.
+This procedure applies to all internal audits of information security controls, processes, and systems within [Company Name].
 It covers audits of technical controls, administrative procedures, and compliance with regulatory requirements including SOC 2, GDPR, CCPA, COPPA, and the EU Digital Services Act.

 ### 3. Overview